 round, yellow, imprinted with RD 02

-What are the possible side effects of multivitamins ()?
+What are the possible side effects of multivitamins?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What is the most important information I should know about multivitamins ()?
+What is the most important information I should know about multivitamins?

 Never take more than the recommended dose of a multivitamin.
 Avoid taking more than one multivitamin product at the same time unless your doctor tells you to.
 Taking similar vitamin products together can result in a vitamin overdose or serious side effects.